buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcBuilding.md

 ### ElevationOfRefHeight
 Elevation above sea level of the reference height used for all storey elevation measures, equals to height 0.0.
 It is usually the ground floor level.

+> IFC4.3.0.0 DEPRECATION This attribute is deprecated and shall no longer be used.

 ### ElevationOfTerrain
 Elevation above the minimal terrain level around the foot print of the building, given in elevation above sea level.

+> IFC4.3.0.0 DEPRECATION This attribute is deprecated and shall no longer be used.

 ### BuildingAddress